Renewable Energy on the Farm Exhibits

 In "Renewable Energy on the Farm" energy themes will be explored through interactive displays incorporating water, wind, solar, and organic matter in a series of outdoor exhibits at the Museum’s gristmill, windmill, chicken house and barnyard.

-Wind energy is very much part of our past, present and future energy generation.
-Energy displays at the Museum's windmill will invite visitors to consider how wind has historically been harnessed to pump water for livestock and power homes, and, in modern times, the environmental and economic impacts of wind turbines used to generate electricity.
+Displays at the Museum's windmill will invite visitors to consider how wind has historically been harnessed and used, and, in modern times, the environmental and economic impacts of wind turbines used to generate electricity.

 While solar panels and photovoltaic cells are relatively new inventions, energy from the Sun has been used for millennia to start fires, heat water, and dry food to preserve it.
 While electricity generated by solar “farms” is used to power the grid, real farmers have also been adopting solar power to generate electricity to power equipment and buildings.